leonstel/leonstel.github.io/blogs/xmen_part2.md

 ## Rxjs

 To get the state observing functionality working we will use the Rxjs library which is a nice observable based library with lots of features for handling and manipulating observable streams.
-We will not going in depth of each and every feature.
+We will not go in depth of each and every feature.
 I will do my best to explain the things I use.

 I hope that the set and get function of the store are self explanatory, they will get/set state on the global state object.